-Even when you outsource copy writing, improved writing skills can help you manage the arrangement so much better.
+Look, even when you have someone write for you, effective writing skills can help you manage the arrangement so much better.

-So today, just for you, I am sharing 8 easy ways to help you improve your writing.
+So today, just for you, I am sharing 8 easy ways to help you improve your writing skills.
 And best of all, you can start implementing them right now.

 Yes, I am serious about that.